iarkhanhelsky/pechkin/Readme.md

 port: 9292 # bind port
 base_url: # base url
 # Describes bot tokens by name if single value is provided
 # it mapped to 'default' bot.
 bots:
+  marvin:
-  marvin: # bot token
+    token: # bot token
+    connector: (tg|telegram|slack) # connector name for Telegram or Slack
 # Directory where templates are stored.
 views: # working dir by default
 # Description of chanels